fractal-analytics-platform/fractal-containers/README.md

 container, which installs the server package and relative dependencies from PyPI and runs the service.
 The relative instructions are detailed in `server/Dockerfile.server`.

+When started using the commands mentioned above, the folder `fractal-data` in the project root directory can be used to store data from the host system.
+The container will mount this folder in its filesystem at `/home/fractal-data/`.
+Both the container and the host can freely read and modify data within this folder.
+If this folder is deleted on the host system, it is recommended to re-create it *from the host* before launching the containers.

 For data storage purposes, the server here uses PostgreSQL as a database service, here handled by a separate `fractal-db`